Julius Fröbel: Biography

 He was born in the village of Griesheim (today part of the Stadtilm), in Schwarzburg-Rudolstadt.
 He was the son of pastor Johann Michael Christoph Fröbel (d.
 1813) and his wife Christiane Sopie.
-He attended the educational institute of his uncle Friedrich Fröbel, the founder of the kindergarten system, and continued his studies of natural sciences at the universities of Jena, Munich, and Berlin.
-By the agency of Alexander von Humboldt, Fröbel took up a teaching position in Zürich in 1833 and became a naturalized citizen of Switzerland.
+He attended the educational institute of his uncle Friedrich Fröbel, the founder of the kindergarten system, and continued his studies of natural sciences at the University of Jena, the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin.
+By the agency of Alexander von Humboldt, Fröbel took up a teaching position at the University of Zurich in 1833 and became a naturalized citizen of Switzerland.
 From 1836, he taught mineralogy at the University of Zurich.
-In 1838 he married his first wife Kleophea, née Zeller.
+In 1838, he married his first wife Kleophea, née Zeller.

 Upon the reactionary Züriputsch in 1839, he joined the radical party, and edited Der schweizerische Republikaner (The Swiss Republican) for them.
 In 1840/1841, he established a publishing house (Literarisches Comptoir) at Zurich.
 He issued several scientific works and many political pamphlets, many of which were suppressed in the states of the German Confederation, among them writings by Bruno Bauer, Friedrich Engels, Ludwig Feuerbach, Arnold Ruge, Friedrich Wilhelm Schulz, and David Strauss, as well as poems by Georg Herwegh, Hoffmann von Fallersleben and Gottfried Keller.